RAKWireless/rakwireless-docs/docs/Product-Categories/WisDuo/RAK4270-Module/Quickstart/README.md

 You should now be on the step of creating your TTN account.
 Fill in all the necessary details and activate your account.

-After creating an account, you should login on the platform using your username/email and password then click **Submit** as shown in Figure 8.
+2. After creating an account, you should log in to the platform using your username/email and password then click **Submit**, as shown in **Figure 8**.

 <rk-img
   src="/assets/images/wisduo/rak4270-module/quickstart/t_image_4.png"